 Teacher Resources About the Adams Family

-Abigail's War is a student activity book based on letters exchanged between John and Abigail Adams.
+A student activity book and teacher's guide based on letters between John and Abigail Adams during the American Revolution.
 It promotes writing and mathematical skills at the same time as it helps students relate to the world of the American Revolution.

-In this unit students will learn how the Federalist and Republican parties, represented by John Adams and Thomas Jefferson, were founded, what they believed, and their struggle for the hearts and minds of the American people.
-Students will also learn how, despite their very different views, members of these two parties shared an idealistic vision and belief in the future of the United States, that in the end transcended vicious party rivalries.
+In this unit students will learn how the Federalist and Republican parties, represented by John Adams and Thomas Jefferson, were founded, what they believed, and their struggle for the hearts and minds of the American people